 Still, these quibbles aside, there’s no doubt that Lefler’s focus is definitely and appropriately on Mabel–both as a film star and as a human being.
 This is very welcome.
 We come away from his book understanding not only how wildly popular she was, but how important she was to Hollywood.
 And we see her more clearly as the lively, generous soul that she was.
 There’s still some wiggle room for future researchers (and I would love to see a study of Mabel’s features compared to Mary Pickford’s), but Mabel Normand: The Life and Career of a Hollywood Madcap has set a new standard.
 It was published by McFarland (their order line is 800-253-2187) and can also be purchased on Amazon.

 * An Eddie Sutherland quote is the frequent reference for Keystone drug use stories.
 Sutherland stated that Keystone actor Hughey Fay brought drugs to Hollywood: “He put Mabel on the junk, and Wallace Reid, Alma Rubens.
 He was the pusher.”
-However, both Reid and Rubens had had been prescribed morphine by doctors for physical ailments, which sadly caused their addictions.
+However, both Reid and Rubens had been prescribed morphine by doctors for physical ailments, which sadly caused their addictions (morphine prescriptions weren’t unusual in that era).
 This casts some doubt on Sutherland’s assertions about Mabel.
 Brent Walker, in his Mack Sennett’s Fun Factory, came to the conclusion that: “…It was probable that…the drug subculture was a minority at Keystone, with most employees going about their business oblivious of, or at least uninvolved with, such activity” (74).
 This seems more probable–and reasonable–to me.